Wondering how to get fit on a budget, and if it is even possible?

 Fitness DVDs:

-Fitness DVDs will provide you with a great workout for a fraction of the cost of joining a gym.
+Fitness DVDs can provide an excellent workout for a fraction of the cost of joining a gym.

 My current favorite at-home workout is Body FX Figure 8 Basic, which you can read about here.